marvinwilliams/soundsoutofbounds/README.md

 pip install -r requirements.txt
 ```

-Calling `python3 build.py` without any parameters will provide detailed instructions on how to build the songbook exactly as you want.
+Then, calling `python3 build.py` without any parameters will provide detailed instructions on how to build the songbook exactly as you want.
 This way, you can also get a booklet-style PDF which you can then directly print out on any duplex printer to get a nice booklet.